VinitRuparelia/ELEVATELABS_TASK04/README.md

 ---

 ## 📎 How to Use
-1. Open the `Sales_Dashboard.pbix` file in Power BI Desktop
+1. Open the `ECOMMERCE SALES-VINIT RUPARELIA.pbix` file in Power BI Desktop
 2. Use slicers to explore different categories
 3. Hover over visuals to view detailed trends and values